-- 1. Approve September 17, 2019, Draft CAC Meeting Minutes (pg.
-5) - 2.
-Recommend that the Board Approve Amended and Restated Power Purchase Agreements with Bodega Energy West, LLC and Petaluma Energy East, LLC Under ProFIT Program (pg.
-11) - 3.
-Recommend that the Board Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$74,849 for the Advanced Energy Center (pg.
-15) - Recommend that the Board Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$49,630 for the 431 E Street Headquarters Project (pg.
-23) - Recommend Delegation to Negotiate, Execute and Amend a Professional Services Agreement with TerraVerde Energy, LLC to Validate Performance and Evaluate Energy Storage Feasibility of Municipally-owned Solar Facilities (pg.
-29)
+- 1. Approve October 3, 2019 minutes of the SCPA Board of Directors meeting (pg.
+5) - Approve Amended and Restated Power Purchase Agreements with Bodega Energy West, LLC and Petaluma Energy East, LLC Under ProFIT Program (pg.
+13) - 3.
+Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$74,849 for the Advanced Energy Center (pg.
+17) - 4.
+Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$49,630 for the 431 E Street Headquarters Project (pg.
+25) - Delegate Authority to the CEO to Negotiate, Execute and Amend a Professional Services Agreement with TerraVerde, LLC to Validate Performance and Evaluate Energy Storage Feasibility of Municipally-owned Solar Facilities (pg.31)